Amoron'i Mania

-Amoron'i Mania is a region in central Madagascar bordering Vakinankaratra Region in north, Atsinanana in northeast, Vatovavy-Fitovinany in southeast, Haute Matsiatra in south, Atsimo-Andrefana in southwest and Menabe in west.
+Amoron'i Mania (Translated: Banks of the Mania) is a region in central Madagascar bordering Vakinankaratra Region in north, Atsinanana in northeast, Fitovinany in southeast, Haute Matsiatra in south, Atsimo-Andrefana in southwest and Menabe in west.

 The capital of the region is Ambositra, and the population was 833,919 in 2018.
 The area of the region is 16141 km2.

 Administrative divisions

 Amoron'i Mania Region is divided into four districts, which are sub-divided into 53 communes.